 Moving forward, protect yourself.
-When you meet a new person that you might want to consider having a friendship or relationship with, be fairly cautious for the first month or two until you know for sure that they are of good character and sound mind.
+When you meet a new person that you might want to consider having a friendship or relationship with, be fairly cautious for the 4-6 months until you know for sure that they are of good character and sound mind.
 Be open, but keep your standards high and remind yourself continually that you are a high-value person and you will only spend your limited time with other high-value people.

 If you don’t do your due diligence, be prepared to get burned or stung!